-If while on another person’s property, you suffer an accident and sustain an injury, the owner or manager of that property is held responsible for your injuries by premises liability law.
+If while on another person’s property, you suffer an accident and sustain an injury, the owner or manager of that property is held responsible for your injuries under premises liability law.
 Notwithstanding this simple explanation, these situations are rarely as simple as they seem.
-One will still need to understand the laws surrounding injuries sustained on another person’s property, as it could get complicated quickly.
+One will still need to understand the laws surrounding injuries sustained on another person’s property as it may get increasingly complex.

-Owners of the property have basic obligations under federal, state and local laws.
-While these laws differ, irrespective of where you reside, the basic underlying functions are similar: owners of properties have an obligation to ensure that their land(s), as well as the buildings and structures on their premises, are safe for authorized visitors.
+Property owners have basic obligations under federal, state and local laws.
+While these laws differ, irrespective of where you reside, the basic underlying functions are similar: property owners have an obligation to ensure their land(s), as well as the buildings and structures on their premises are safe for authorized visitors.

-When they fail to do so, innocent people could suffer severe personal injuries.
-The lawyers that specialize in premises liability at Corradino and Papa, LLC are highly experienced in holding owners of property accountable for their negligence and carelessness.
-Come speak to us you concerning your claim and we’ll help evaluate whether or not your case is legally viable.
+When they fail to do so, innocent pedestrians and visitors alike could suffer severe personal injuries.
+Lawyers who specialize in premises liability at Corradino & Papa, LLC are highly experienced in holding at-fault property owners accountable for their negligence and carelessness.
+Discuss your case or potential claim with us and we will help evaluate whether or not your case is legally viable.

-Have you been hurt and require a premises liability lawyer with a wealth of experience?
+Have you been hurt and require a premises liability lawyer in New Jersey with a wealth of experience?
 Please call us today at 973-574-1200.
 Our consultation is free of charge.

-Premises liability spans across a broad scope of case types, and it is necessary when seeking out legal counsel to consider an attorney who has sufficient experience in the field which is most relevant to your claim.
+Premises liability spans across a broad scope of case types, and it is necessary when seeking out legal counsel to consider an attorney who has sufficient and relevant experience pertaining to your claim.

-At Corradino and Papa, LLC, our lawyers specializing in premises liability possess the expertise to handle cases involving:
+At Corradino & Papa, LLC, our lawyers specializing in premises liability possess the expertise to handle cases such as: